Read time: 12 minutes | Key insight: Their ghosting says everything about them and nothing about you

 Mid-conversation, they vanish.

-For Type 7s, ghosting isn’t just painful—it’s boring.
+For Type 7s, ghosting isn’t just painful.
+It’s boring.

 You hate missing out.
 Being ghosted means losing potential fun and stimulation.